-Imagine yourself happily snorkeling around, admiring the beauty of the underwater world.
+Before I begin, imagine yourself happily snorkeling around, admiring the beauty of the underwater world.
 Then all of a sudden, from the corner of your eye, you see someone flapping around half swimming, half drowning, scaring away half of the fish away from the sea.

 For those of you who aren’t 100% comfortable in water, the idea of swimming around in the open ocean may be daunting.
-To avoid feeling and looking like an idiot while out in sea, here are a few of our top tips to make sure that the you fully enjoy the experience.
+To avoid feeling and looking like an idiot while out in sea, here are a few of our top tips to make sure that you fully enjoy the experience.

 Top Tips for Snorkeling:

-#2 Breathe in, Breathe Out, and Relax
+#2 Breathe in, Breathe Out, and Stay Calm

 After making sure your equipment works and fits, do a test run.
 Get used to breathing out of a snorkel.
 Swim around a pool if necessary.
 Get used to the feeling first.
-If you are in a beach, start by swimming around the shallow area before plunging into the deep.
+If you are on a beach, start by swimming around the shallow area before plunging into the deep.

 #3 Float and Not Flail Along

 It might come as a surprise but snorkeling is actually more floating than swimming.
 A general rule to stick by is to not use your hands.
 Fold them across your chest to help keep you warm.
-Float, glide, and direct yourself using your fins.
+Float, glide and direct yourself using your fins.
 Swim at a pace that allows you to breathe normally.
 Snorkeling is supposed to be a relaxing activity.

 If you’re a newbie snorkeler, do not attempt to snorkel in a place that has a strong current.
 Instead, choose a place that has calm waters.
-Waves aren’t the best thing when snorkeling, specially when its your first time.
+Waves aren’t the best thing when snorkeling, especially when it’s your first time.
 It increases the effort you have to put in to get from one point to another.
 We suggest also going for a beach instead of jumping out of a boat as you can gradually swim towards a depth you are comfortable with.